How we identify, assess and review children with special educational needs

 • Supporting your Child with Autism

-Each year the needs of children within our school are carefully considered and training organised
+Each year the needs of children within our school are carefully considered and training organised to up-skill staff.

-At Newker Primary School we also provide training for Parents/Carers to attend to support their
+At Newker Primary School we also provide training for Parents/Carers to attend to support their child/children.
+Recent support includes:

 • Family Learning – Emotional Wellbeing for Mental Health (Parent and child)